isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 * Since 2020, no tenant has requested pre-termination.

 {:start="47"}
-47. When land area rent of private detached homes in Good Class Bungalow (“GCB”) areas is compared against Black and Whites, there is also a significant divergence:
+47. When the rents by land area rent of private detached homes in Good Class Bungalow (GCB) areas is compared against Black and Whites, there is also a significant divergence.

-(1) The average land area rent per square foot per month for private detached homes in GCB areas is between 3 to 5 times higher compared to the comparable rent for land area for Black and Whites.
+(1) The average land area rent per square foot per month for private detached homes in GCB areas is between 3 to 5 times higher compared to the comparable rent by land area for Black and Whites.

-(2) One reason for this is of course the average land area for Black and Whites are usually larger than private detached homes in GCB areas.
+(2) One reason for this is, of course, the average land area for Black and Whites are usually larger than private detached homes in GCB areas.

 **C.  MANAGEMENT OF BLACK AND WHITES**